Request a Demo

 Mobile Surveys and Notes

 To understand how surveys with the highest response rates are being delivered to end-consumers, we have to look at how they are triggered.
-While the above response rates are much higher than the 1 percent cross-industry average, there is a segment of surveys that boast an even higher response and completion rate: Note-linked surveys, or rather, surveys that are linked to using an Apptentive Note.
+While the above response rates are much higher than the 1 percent cross-industry average, there is a segment of surveys that boast an even higher response and completion rate: Note-linked surveys, or rather, surveys that are linked to using an Alchemer Mobile (formerly Apptentive) Note.

 In 2019, the average response rate for a Note-linked survey was 54 percent. iOS apps saw a 50 percent response rate, and Android apps saw a 62 percent response rate.
 You read that right: At least half of all end-consumers across both operating systems responded to Note-linked surveys.
 Again, the baseline for in-app survey response rates is around 1 percent across industries.